You need more customers.

 - So, upload the HTML file to the root folder (top-level folder) of your domain’s web server.
 (Typically, the name of your root folder is ‘public_html’ or ‘www.root.name,’ but it can vary depending on your hosting provider.

-Once you’ve set up your Merchant Center account and verified and claimed your website, you’ll need to link it to your AdWords account.
+Once you’ve set up your Merchant Center account and verified and claimed your website, you’ll need to link it to your Google Ads account.

-If you don’t have an AdWords account already, you’ll need to set one up here.
+If you don’t have a Google Ads account already, you’ll need to set one up here.

 And, if you’ve already got one, make sure you’re logged in.